-Well, let’s start with the fact that entering this place might not be fully legal and definitely don’t expect it to be in service.
+Well, let’s start with the fact that entering this place might not be fully legal, and don’t expect it to be in service.
 This Kinderkrankenhaus Weißensee is abandoned for a while now and the place is also referred to as “Zombie Hospital”.
 However, you still get a vibe from the colorful rooms throughout the whole hospital.
 Getting here is easiest with the M4 tram from Alexanderplatz and get off at the stop Buchsallee/Hansastrasse and walk a little from here.
 Getting in was in my opinion not too difficult.
 Online, I read many things about climbing a fence, however, we easily found a whole/way through the bushes to avoid the fence.
-When insight, be careful as you might be surprised with other visitors/homeless people.
-Always use your good sense, as of course it is an abandoned building which causes it not to be the safest place.
+When insight, be careful as you might be surprised by other visitors/homeless people.
+Always use your good sense, as of course, it is an abandoned building which causes it not to be the safest place.

 A culinary experience in Berlin.
 Be surprised by the colorful umbrellas all over the place all representing a little food or drink stall.
 From April to October, you’ll find this spectacle from Friday to Sunday in the “Preußenpark” in Berlin Wilmersdorf.

 Tempelhofer Feld is an airport not in function.
 Therefore, it is a unique place where you can enter the runways.
-Tempelhofer Feld is popular for biking, longboarding and just for a relaxed afternoon.
+Tempelhofer Feld is popular for biking, longboarding, and just for a relaxed afternoon.
 If you are interested to know more about the airport, definitely book a tour through the airport.
 A tour takes two hours and costs €15 for adults.
 The English tour departs from Wednesday to Sunday at 1:30 pm.

 Generally, I do like Neukolln as a neighborhood to discover the alternative side of Berlin.
 I’ve already written a full Neukolln Neighbourhood Guide, check it out!